k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05a_main_source_lu_table_population_logic.md

 - A [Data Versioning load task](/articles/TDM/tdm_gui/15_data_flux_task.md): the selected data version is copied from Fabric.
 - Load synthetic entities tasks (the source environment name is *Synthetic*).

 The Broadway flow also validates whether the entity exists in the source table.
-If the entity is not found in the main source tables, an Exception is thrown and the entity is rejected.
+If the entity is not found in the main source tables, an exception is thrown and the entity is rejected.

 The below image is an example of a Broadway flow that populates a main source LU table: